 Welcome to the Keene State College Driver Education Instructor Preparation Program.
 This section provides information and links that are useful to both new and certified driver education instructors.
 Driver Education Instructor Preparation courses are offered through Keene State College Office of Continuing Education.
-The Fall 2019 course listing is now available.
+The Fall 2019 semester, and the Spring 2020 course schedule has just been announced.

 First-time applicants to the Driver Education Instructor Preparation Program must complete the admission process prior to registering for the first course (Introduction to Traffic Safety).
 Admission to the program includes a completed application form with recommendations, interview, driving assessment, review of motor vehicle, and criminal records.
 Driver Education Instructor Preparation Program applicants will find a New Hampshire or Vermont application at these weblinks.
 Each packet provides state specific information on the driver education instructor /certification/license process and the paperwork needed for application to the Keene State program.
 Interested applicants should download the application packet for the state in which they will be applying for a credential or contact the Office of Continuing Education for an appropriate application packet.
 An applicant’s course registrations will not be processed, nor will a seat be reserved, until the application process is complete.